cassidygroenendaal/acnh-collecting-guide/README.md

-# acnh-collecting-guide
+# Animal Crossing: New Horizons - Fish & Bug Collecting Guide

 A fun app made for people to easily look up which animals are available to catch on a given day, and where to find them!

+Includes images to help identify each animal and sell prices.

 ## Future Plans

-Cross Browser compatibility
-* Inputs do not render correctly for many browsers -- this will be addressed in a future update
+- Enable site to work offline
+- Enable site to be downloaded as a PWA